-- All reconciliations, journal entries and monthly reports (i.e. bank reconciliation, payroll reports) should be reviewed by a designated individual other than the preparer to ensure accuracy and completeness and to verify that reconciled items and journal entries have been properly handled.
-In addition, review of the reconciliations, journal entries and monthly reports should be evidence by appropriate signatures. - To further enhance cash receipts on activity funds from its events (i.e games, fundraising etc.) we recommend at least two individuals should be present at the event.
-An individual who is independent of cash collections should conduct a reconciliation of the cash to receipt records.
-In addition, we recommend that the cash receipts record should be evidenced by the individual's signature.
+• All reconciliations, journal entries and monthly reports (i.e. bank reconciliation, payroll reports) should be reviewed by a designated individual other than the preparer to ensure accuracy and completeness and to verify that reconciled items and journal entries have been properly handled.
+In addition, review of the reconciliations, journal entries and monthly reports should be evidence by appropriate signatures.

-Britton Deerfield Schools Schedule of Findings and Responses June 30, 2017
+Britton Deerfield Schools Schedule of Findings and Responses June 30, 2018